mrcsmcl/team4gdd/missions.md

 **Main Events:**
 1. **Living Room:**
    - **Event:** Vinny turns off the TV to distract the father, who will talk to the mother if she turned it off, and then return to look for the remote.
-The player needs to act quickly to grab the clock.
+The player needs to act quickly to grab the watch.
    - **Alternative Event:** Leo acquires the TV remote and turns it off to distract the father.

 2. **Clara's Room:**